Waylinonthedrums/LED-Propellor-Display/README.md

 This repository includes 2 variations to implement a display of uppercase letters and space with an array of 8 LEDs on a rotating fan blade.
 The first option depends on the physical setup and fan speed to determine the estimated rotation time.
 The second option (sensor) uses a magnetic sensor to synchronize the varying rotation speed of the fan, resulting in a consistant location for the display.

-Example with magnetic sensor syncronization option
+Example with magnetic sensor syncronization option: https://youtu.be/20LS5XT1oa8

-https://youtu.be/20LS5XT1oa8

 Items needed for project: